 Are there any reporting or branding requirements associated with receiving MAP funds?

-Yes, reporting requirements are listed above on this webpage, and any additional requirements including those related to branding guidelines will be included in the agreement to be signed.
-Branding requirements are typically related to recognizing the U.S.-Japan Council (USJC) and the Mineta Ambassadors Program in various materials, products, and reports.
+Yes, each grantee is required to report participant information to USJC before the physical exchange takes place.
+Grantees are also required to submit a final report, which includes a narrative describing the program’s accomplishments, a description of program activities, participant information, a list of media coverage, and a financial report.
+Detailed requirements including those related to branding guidelines will be included in the agreement to be signed.
+Branding requirements are typically related to recognizing the U.S.-Japan Council and the Mineta Ambassadors Program in various materials, products, and reports.

 Can MAP funds be used to support professional experiences?